Generative-Labs/Documentation/docs/Tutorials/PubSub/PubSub.md

 ## Create topic

-After initializing the client and registering your user, the next step is to create topic
+After initializing the client and registering your user, the next step is to create a topic.

 #### Code